WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-11-AI-and-the-blanket-problem.markdown

 In this diagram, there are 16 circles, 12 of which are covered (mostly) by the blanket.
 That means the blanket is giving us 75% coverage of the total population.
 That seems pretty good.
-When welook at the population by color, we get the following breakdown:
+When we look at the population by color, we get the following breakdown:

 Color | Count | Covered | Percentage
 ------|-------|---------|-----------